d2osborn/Power-Outages/README.md

 | 11    | 0.047619                     | nan                         |
 | 12    | 0.0734127                    | nan                         |

-After we performed permutation tests, we found that the **observed statistic** for this permutation test is: 0.4444444444444444, and the **p-value** is 0.
+After I performed permutation tests, I found that the **observed statistic** for this permutation test is: 0.4444444444444444, and the **p-value** is 0.
 The plot below shows the empirical distribution of the TVD for the test.
 <iframe
   src="assets/tvd-month-sales.html"
   width="800"